strangerstudios/pmpro-pay-by-check/readme.txt

 == Changelog ==
 = .7.8 =
+* BUG FIX/ENHANCEMENT: pmpropbc_isMemberPending can now accept a level ID as a 2nd parameter to check status for a user's specific level.

+= .7.8 =
 * BUG FIX: Fixed issue where PayPal button was showing sometimes when "check" was chosen.
 * ENHANCEMENT: Now showing a better non-member-text notice when pending members try to access content.